The Church Monuments

 Inside the church, many ancient memorials have been destroyed in the past, and others ruthlessly mutilated.

 The oldest monument remaining is a full-length alabaster effigy of a recumbent knight in armour, lying on a tomb chest beside the north stairway to the crypt.
 At one time it surmounted an altar tomb at the East end of the north aisle, but in 1792 the tomb was broken up and the effigy laid on bricks in the crypt.
-The figure was moved to its present position in 1911.
-It has suffered extensive graffiti, probably at the hands of Repton boys before the building of the school chapel.
+The figure has been considerably damaged, and in addition has suffered extensive graffiti, this probably at the hands of Repton boys before the building of the school chapel.
+It was moved to its present position in 1911.

 The figure has been thought to represent Sir Robert Fraunceys, who settled at Foremark towards the end of the 14th century.
 However, the 'suns and roses' collar with a pendant of the Lion of March indicates support for the House of York during the Wars of the Roses; Sir Robert died in 1420, long before a widespread Yorkist faction had developed, and decades before the Yorkist accession to the throne.
 A more likely candidate is Sir Robert's son, also Robert, who died about 1463, but the Lion of March pendant would be an extremely early example, and in any case, the armour appears to date from a later period.
 It is likely, therefore, that the tomb is that of Robert's son Thomas, who died in 1482.
 The Fraunceys were closely connected with the Fitzherberts, and it was through Nicholas Fitzherbert's marriage to Robert's daughter - Thomas' stepsister - that Nicholas was to inherit Tissington, where his descendants still reside.